Tarotar30127/cs312/project-branch-and-bound/branch-and-bound-project-report.md

 *I talked with Kyle Mak and Collin V about the project and all that we learned.
 In this project, we learned the effectiveness of the Branch and Bound algorithm in solving the Traveling Salesperson Problem by utilizing matrix reduction to establish lower bounds for aggressive pruning.
-Through theoretical and empirical analysis, I observed that while the worst-case time complexity remains exponential (O(n34n)).
 By graphing the search space coverage showed that Branch and Bound prunes sections of the tree much earlier than standard Depth-First Search which resulted in significantly faster convergence on optimal solutions.
-Implementing "Smart" Branch and Bound shifted the strategy from a stack-based approach to a Best-First Search using a priority queue and used a normalized cost to balance exploration depth with path quality.
+Implementing Smart Branch and Bound shifted the strategy from a stack-based approach to a Best-First Search using a priority queue and used a normalized cost to balance exploration depth with path quality.
 I learned that normalizing the lower bound by depth is crucial to prevent the priority queue from reverting to a breadth-first search behavior and ensuring the algorithm finds valid tours quickly to update the